-Despite having Martha Stewart’s prestige, her wine club prices are incredibly affordable, especially considering the cost of high-quality wines in local stores.
+Despite Martha Stewart’s prestige, her wine club prices are incredibly affordable, especially considering the cost of high-quality wines in local stores.

 You can ship your delivery to your home or office location.
 You can also opt to pick up your order from a qualifying FedEx, Walgreens, Duane Reade, Albertsons, or Safeway in some areas.

-Naked Wines is known as the #1 wine club in America.
-However, it’s not your “typical” wine club subscription, but more of a personalized wine buying service, with a monthly price.
-Over 200,000 wine drinkers are currently members of Naked Wines, all of whom actively participate in reviewing the wines on offer.
+Martha Stewart Wine Club vs. Naked Wines: Naked Wines is known as the #1 wine club in America.
+However, it’s not your typical wine club subscription but more of a personalized wine-buying service, with a monthly price.
+Through a $40 monthly membership, you enjoy a 60% discount for independent winemakers’ wines.

-With prices as low as $7.49 per bottle, it’s hard to find a wine subscription box with a better price point than the Martha Stewart Wine Club.
+The wine club has prices as low as $7.49 per bottle, which makes it hard to find a wine subscription box with a better price point.
 And, to sweeten the deal, all of the subscription boxes come with free shipping.

 All in all, the Martha Stewart Wine Club is an excellent subscription service for all wine-drinkers who are looking to expand their palates on a global level without breaking the bank.

 However, check out our full list of 2023’s top wine delivery services to find an alternative that may work better for you.

 Martha Stewart curates all of the Martha Stewart Wine Club wines, as described in our overview of this wine delivery service.
 The wines she picks are high quality and award-winning.
 The wines currently listed through her services have won over 700 awards collectively.